 There’s a lot to love with the FFVII remake, and fans of games with a similar vibe to Persona 5 are sure to adore it.

 2. Danganronpa Trigger Happy Havoc

 Danganronpa is a popular murder mystery visual novel, in which a group of teenagers is forced into taking each other out by a strange talking teddy bear.
-As more and more people are slowly picked off, it is up to you as the player to sort fact from fiction, interrogating your peers in the hopes of determining who the true killer is.
+As more and more people are slowly picked off, it is up to you as the player to sort fact from fiction.

 As a visual novel, Danganronpa is less of a “game” and more of an interactive movie.
 This might turn some people off initially, but the superb writing and weight of one’s choices make Danganronpa one of the best visual novels of all time.

 In Persona 5, the daytime is spent interacting with civilians, learning about them, and building strong relationships with your friends.
 For many, this is a core component of the Persona franchise and they really enjoy this part of the game.